-The international Master's/PhD/MD-PhD Neuroscience Program is member of the Göttingen Graduate School of Neurosciences and Molecular Biosciences (GGNB) and is conducted jointly by the Georg-August University Göttingen, the
+The international Master's/PhD/MD-PhD Neuroscience Program is member of the Göttingen Graduate School of Neurosciences and Molecular Biosciences (GGNB), funded by the German Excellence Initiative, under the umbrella of the Georg-August University School of Science (GAUSS).
+It is conducted jointly by the Georg-August University Göttingen, the

 Max Planck Institute for Biophysical Chemistry,

 Max Planck Institute for Experimental Medicine, the Max Planck Institute for Dynamics and Self-Organization, the German Primate Center

 and the European Neuroscience Institute Göttingen.
 The intensive, research-oriented education qualifies the students for professional work in the fields of the neurosciences.